xeroxmsj/LocalTuya/info.md

 # Adding the Integration

-**NOTE: starting from v.4.0.0, configuration using YAML files is no longer supported.
-The integration can be configured only using the config flow.**
+**NOTE: starting from v4.0.0, configuration using YAML files is no longer supported.
+The integration can only be configured using the config flow.**

 To start configuring the integration, just press the "+ADD INTEGRATION" button in the Settings - Integrations page, and select LocalTuya from the drop-down menu.